pirate-makers/blog/content/posts/2024-02-20-crossplane-review-after-1.5-years/index.md

 upbound-provider-family-gcp-d0f27e03505b   True      1          xpkg.upbound.io/upbound/provider-family-gcp:v0.41.0          Active                                 39d
 ```

 The other problem was on the quality of the providers.
-We'll dive in later.
+We'll dive into it later.

 ## Docs